-Section 16(a) Beneficial Ownership Reporting Compliance
+Delinquent Section 16(a) Reports

-Based solely upon a review of the copies of the forms received by the Fund, all of the Trustees and officers of the Fund, EVM and its affiliates, and any person who owns more than ten percent of the Fund's outstanding securities have complied with the filings required under Section 16(a) of the Securities Exchange Act of 1934 regarding ownership of shares of the Fund for the Fund's most recent fiscal year end.
+Based solely upon a review of the copies of the forms received by the Funds, all of the Trustees and officers of each Fund, Eaton Vance and its affiliates, and any person who owns more than ten percent of a Fund's outstanding securities have complied with the filings required under Section 16(a) of the Exchange Act regarding ownership of shares of the Funds for each Fund's most recent fiscal year end, except that, due to inadvertent administrative errors, with respect to California Fund and Municipal Fund, a late Form 3 was filed on behalf of Alan Bowser.

-The Fund will furnish without charge a copy of its most recent Annual and Semi-Annual Reports to any shareholder upon request.
-Shareholders desiring to obtain a copy of such reports should call 1-866-864-4942, send an email to corporateservices@astfundsolutions.com or write to the Fund c/o AST Fund Solutions, LLC, 55 Challenger Road, Suite 201, Ridgefield Park, NJ 07660.
+Each Fund will furnish without charge a copy of its most recent Annual and Semi-Annual Reports to any shareholder upon request.
+Shareholders desiring to obtain a copy of such reports should call 1-866-864-4942, send an email to corporateservices@astfundsolutions.com or write to the Fund c/o EQ Fund Solutions, LLC, P.O.
+Box 500, Newark, NJ 07101.
+Please note that only one Annual or Semi-Annual Report or this proxy statement or Notice of Internet Availability of Proxy Materials may be delivered to two or more shareholders of a Fund who share an address, unless the Fund has received instructions to the contrary.
 Shareholder reports are also available on the Eaton Vance website at https://funds.eatonvance.com/closed-end-fund-and-term-trust-documents.php.